saranshbansal/learn-aws/NOTES_DEVTOOLS.md

 - Each stage can have sequential actions and or parallel actions.
 - Stage examples would be build, test, deploy, load test etc.
 - Manual approval can be defined at any stage.
+- Approval actions can't be added to `Source stages`.
+Source stages can contain only source actions.

 `Actions:`
 Stages contain at least one action, these actions take some action on artifacts and will have artifacts as either an input, and output, or both.